Updated: Dec 22, 2022

 Thoughts about harming yourself or your baby.

-Excessive reassurance seeking i.e. calling your doctor or family member.
+Excessive reassurance seeking i.e. calling your doctor or family member often.

-Excessive research regarding health, development etc of the baby.
+Excessive research regarding the health, development etc. of the baby.

 Rumination over future scenarios.